Training

 6. The training is designed as an educational exercise rather than a competition, hence its results will be anonymised.

 Scenario 1.
-Defence
+Defense

 The teams will practise deflecting a large-scale attack in real time.